BellHermitage/suzunaan.org/content/posts/kyuu/index.en.md

 <!-- ### Bonus: Illustration -->

 {{< figure src="images/hocus_pocus.png" width="500" title="Illustration for Hocus Pocus" caption="The illustration shows Marisa smiling flying upside down towards the viewer.
-Around her there are cardboard-cut images of potions, cats, bats and other witchery." alt="Illustration for Marks of Sin" >}}
+Around her there are cardboard-cut images of potions, cats, bats and other witchery." alt="Illustration for Marks of Sin"  loading="lazy" >}}

 ### Marks of Sin